The Complete Guide to Driving in Vanuatu

 When you're hiring a vehicle, you're going to need to know where to fuel up.

 On Efate, most petrol stations can be found in Port Vila and the surrounding areas.
-Most petrol stations in Port Vila operate between 6 am and 9 pm.
+Most petrol stations in Port Vila operate between 6 am and 7/8 pm, however, Pacific Station Fresh Wota is open 24/7.

 On Santo, there are only petrol stations in Luganville, so it's essential to fuel up before taking long trips.